BertilBraun/Advanced-Techniques-in-Chess-Engines/NeuralNetChessBot/README.md

 ## Development Plan

-1. **Framework Implementation**: Develop the advanced features of the chess engine framework.
+1. **Framework Implementation**: Use the groundwork layed out by the handcrafted chess bot.
 2. **Neural Network Design and Training**:
    - Design the NN architecture suitable for chess position evaluation.
    - Train the NN using a dataset of high-quality games, focusing on learning a broad understanding of various positions.